 No. The guidance states that employees cannot do any work that makes money for your organisation or provides services for your organisation (or for any linked organisation).

-The guidance also says that if workers are required to complete online training courses whilst they are furloughed, then they must be paid at least the minimum wage for the time spent training, even if this is more than the 80% of their wage that will be subsidised.
+If workers are required to complete online training courses whilst they are furloughed, then they must be paid at least the minimum wage for the time spent training, even if this is more than the 80% of their wage that will be subsidised.

 Although the guidance does not expressly deal with it, we do not see any likely issue with an employee logging-on to check HR emails or attending calls with HR by way of “keeping in touch” with the business whilst they are on furlough – but employees should not perform any substantive work.
 Similarly, there should be no objection to taking the occasional short call from colleagues to ensure continuity of work being undertaken by others.
 Employers should strive to make this clear when placing employees on furlough.